StingrayFG/deuterium-ui/README.md

 # Deuterium UI

-Deuterium is a simple file sharing project built with NodeJS.
+Deuterium is a simple file sharing project built with NextJS, Tailwind, Prisma, Express, PostgreSQL.

+This is a repository for the frontend part of Deuterium project.

 # Features